ZIYU-DEEP/IJCAI-Paper-List-of-Anomaly-Detection/README.md

 # IJCAI-Paper-List-of-Anomaly-Detection
 A list of accepted papers in recent IJCAI about anomaly detection.
-A collection of few/zero-shot learning is available at this one's zhihu [link](https://zhuanlan.zhihu.com/p/159450189).
+A collection of few/zero-shot learning is available at this one's zhihu [page](https://zhuanlan.zhihu.com/p/159450189).
+The following links will be added later.

 ## Year 2020
 **Inductive Anomaly Detection on Attributed Networks** [[link]()]